Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - Community Planning and Capacity Building Recovery Support Function (PDF)

-The Washington Restoration Framework will coordinate actions between the WA Comprehensive Emergency Management Plan and the State Hazard Mitigation Plan.
-The seven RSFs establish the objectives, roles, pre/post-disaster priorities and the programs available including funding sources to support local recovery efforts.
+The Washington Restoration Framework coordinates actions between the WA Comprehensive Emergency Management Plan and the State Enhanced Hazard Mitigation Plan.
+The eight RSFs establish the objectives, roles, pre/post-disaster priorities and the programs available including funding sources to support local recovery efforts.